Twitter's China head has departed after only eight months at the company

 Twitter, like Facebook, has been inaccessible in China for years thanks to the Great Firewall, which blocks consumer access to its site and related services.
 Unlike Facebook, however, Twitter has been relatively vocal in expressing its lack of interest in getting unblocked in China.
 When then-CEO Dick Costolo visited China in 2014, the company clearly stated it had no plans to push for a ban lift (link in Chinese) that would let it launch its consumer-facing service there.
 The company’s position didn’t change in 2015 when it announced it would open an office in Hong Kong to sell ad space to Chinese advertisers.

-Given the company’s stated lack of enthusiasm in an official China launch, and the mundane nature of ad sales, the announcement of Chen’s hiring in April by Twitter directly to the press was remarkably high profile.
+Given the company’s stated lack of interest in an official China launch, and the mundane nature of ad sales, the announcement of Chen’s hiring in April by Twitter directly to the press was remarkably high profile.
 More notably, almost as soon as the former Microsoft employee was hired, her background in China’s People’s Liberation Army came to light.
-This quickly drew suspicion from Twitter’s community of overseas Chinese activists and firewall-jumping programmers.
+This quickly drew suspicion, from Twitter’s community of overseas Chinese activists and firewall-jumping programmers.
 Chinese political cartoonist Badiucao called her appointment “a murderof free speech (sic).”

 Moreover, during her tenure at the company, Chen filled her feed with retweets from People’s Daily and Xinhua—two of China’s state media outlets.
 Her taste tended to lean towards innocuous clickbait rather than blatant pro-party propaganda.
 But this likely did little to allay fears, however irrational, that Chinese users might be censored or monitored.